Family holds memorial to honor teen killed in double shooting who was supposed to graduate this week

 Brister's stepfather says he wishes this had been handled differently.

-"This is something that a conversation between parents could've been avoided, cause I'm pretty sure the parents of whoever did this to me my wife, and we could've really sat down and had a discussion, and we could've just nipped this in the bud," he said.
+"This is something that a conversation between parents could've been avoided, 'cause I'm pretty sure the parents of whoever did this to me and my wife, and we could've really sat down and had a discussion, and we could've just nipped this in the bud," he said.

 Both Brister's mom and stepfather plan to advocate to fight against this uptick in youth violence.